luigifreda/plvs/new_features.md

 ## Limitations

-At present time, we have the following limitations on some specific sensor configurations.
+At present, we have some limitations with some specific sensor configurations.

-**Monocular sensors**
+### Monocular sensors

-- Lines and volumetric reconstruction are not supported with monocular sensors.
+Line features and volumetric reconstruction are not supported with monocular sensors.

-**Stereo sensors**
-- Lines and volumetric reconstruction are only supported with rectified stereo pairs.

-**Incremental segmentation**
+### Stereo sensors

+#### Line features

+With fisheye (`Camera.type: "KannalaBrandt8"`) stereo cameras, line features are available only if you rectify stereo pairs: That is, you need to set `Camera.needRectification: 1` (use the new examples in the folder [Examples](./Examples/)).

+Note that, with pinhole (`Camera.type: "Pinhole"`) stereo cameras, rectification is automatically applied when using the new examples in the folder [Examples](./Examples/).

+#### Volumetric reconstruction

+In general, with stereo cameras, volumetric reconstruction is available only if you rectify stereo pairs.
+This is automatic with `Camera.type: "Pinhole"`.
+With `Camera.type: "KannalaBrandt8"`, you need to set `Camera.needRectification: 1`.

+### Incremental segmentation

-- Incremental segmentation is only supported with RGBD sensors and octree-based dense map (`PointCloudMapping.type: "octree_point"`).
+Incremental segmentation is only supported with RGBD sensors and octree-based dense map (`PointCloudMapping.type: "octree_point"`).